Make your WordPress site work for you

-What you do not want to do is to waste your valuable writing time on site maintenance, performance enhancement, backups and especially, social media posting.
+What you do not want to do is to waste your valuable writing time on site maintenance, performance enhancement, security and backups and especially, social media posting.

 For these tasks and many more, the WordPress plugin directory is full of useful and practical solutions.

 However, you should check the number of downloads, the reviews and the support forum before deciding on any new plugin.

 Quite often a free plugin can do the job.
 But it pays to be very selective, and you should always thoroughly test any free version before you activate the plugin on your live site.

 Setting up a WordPress sandbox site is by far the best way for you to safely test and evaluate new plugins or WordPress themes.